ylechelle/OpenIDFA/README.md

 The High Way:

-	// add the OpenIDFA.a static library
+	// add the OpenIDFA.h and OpenIDFA.m to your project
 	#import "OpenIDFA.h"
 	NSString* OpenIDFA = [OpenIDFA sameDayOpenIDFA];